Please read all information carefully.

 1) Please make sure to use the same name on your School of Anthropology Application, and all your tests.
 If you use "Jane Doe" (first name/ current last name) on your Anthropology application, do not use "Elizabeth Buck" (middle name/maiden name) on your GRE scores.
 We have no way of connecting these two so your application will be incomplete and we will be unable to consider you for our program.

 2) We have recently changed our system of admissions.
 We now offer a Master’s degree in Applied Archaeology.
 We do not offer any other stand alone Master’s programs.
-If you are not applying for the Applied Archaeology Master’s, you will need to apply to the PhD. program.
+If you are not applying for a Master’s in Anthropology, you will need to apply to the PhD. program.
 If you do not yet have a Master’s degree, you will be required to finish one in the process of achieving your PhD.